Dr. Miranda is proud to offer the latest injectable treatment in wrinkle-fighting technology, LAVIV™ (azficel-T).

 Your LAVIV™ fibroblast cell therapy is ready in about 3 months.
 It will be shipped directly to Dr. Miranda’s office and will arrive on the same day as your first LAVIV™ treatment session.

 Using a small needle, Dr. Miranda will inject LAVIV™ directly into your smile lines.
 You will receive 3 injections of LAVIV™, spaced at intervals of 3 to 6 weeks.
 When patients were assessed 6 months after the third and final treatment, LAVIV had effectively improved the appearance of smile line wrinkles.

-In more recent news, a British company known as Pharmacells, has licensed the technology to harvest a new type of stem cell – called a blastomere-like stem cell (CORR) – which is found circulating in the blood.
-Researchers hope to spur the growth of new fibroblast skin cells with only a patient's blood sample; clinical trials are set to begin within the next 12 months.
+In more recent news, a British company known as Pharmacells, has licensed the technology to harvest a new type of somatic cell – called a blastomere-like somatic cell (CORR) – which is found circulating in the blood.
+Researchers hope to spur the growth of new fibroblast skin cells with only a patient’s blood sample; clinical trials are set to begin within the next 12 months.
 They believe the procedure could be commercially available in just three years, potentially revolutionizing the market for anti-aging treatments.